mycousiinvinny/zecnode/FAQ.md

 ## How do I update ZecNode?

 Run the install command again.
 It will update the app files without touching your blockchain data.

+## Will my node still run if I close the dashboard?

+Yes!
+Your node will run in the background.